-When you feel stuck and have no idea where to turn to or what to do next we can have a tendency to wait for clarity and sit still in the meantime.
-We can be lured into thinking that unless we know the next best step we should stop and not make any mistakes.
+When you feel stuck and have no idea where to turn to or what to do next, we can have a tendency to wait for clarity and sit still in the meantime.
+We can be lured into thinking that unless we know the next best step we should stop and not make any (more) mistakes.
 I have come to believe that the opposite works better.

-If you stay in motion (and I am not saying make any big decisions when you are stuck) you will keep the energy flowing.
+If you stay in motion (and I’m not saying make any big decisions when you are stuck) you will keep the energy flowing.
 It is much easier to move and shift direction in a moving vehicle than from a standstill.
 The same goes for your life.
-If you put everything on hold while you are waiting for clarity it will take more effort to make that shift.
+If you put everything on hold while you are waiting for clarity, it will take more effort to make that shift.
 When you stay in motion that same shift will be much easier and chances are you will get clarity much faster.

 2. Ask for support

 When things are not going your way, when you feel down or disappointed, when you feel like there is no hope for things to get better soon, you can have a tendency to turn inward.
 Similar to our tendency to slow down.
 When we turn inward we often forget to reach out for support.
 I know I’ve been there; thinking I need to fix everything on my own.
 Especially when we are stuck it is hard to see our way out and it can make things feel even heavier.

 Just remember to reach out for support.
 There is no need for you to carry this burden all alone.
 Ask a friend, a trusted colleague or your coach or mentor.
 Perhaps you are in a mastermind or part of a forum where you can ask for help.
 It truly is a sign of strength when you are brave enough to share and let others know you value their input.
 And it can help shift things tremendously.
 Yesterday I had a session with a client who was stuck and several hours after the session he emailed me saying he was back in the flow and seeing new opportunities everywhere.
 That brings me to tip #3.

 3. Look for small evidence